A Guide to Club Competitions.

 The Challenge Pairs - The J. H. Smith Trophy.

-The TV Sets - The Lawrence Gordon Trophy.
+The Sets Singles - The Lawrence Gordon Trophy.

-The TV sets is a singles competition which follows the format of the UK National Championship currently played at Potter’s.
-It is open to all playing members and is a straight knockout competition.
+Open to all Playing Members.
+This is a singles competition which follows the format of the UK National Championship currently played at Potter’s.
 Each game consists of two sets of nine ends.
 If the score is one set each at the end of two sets, three extra ends are played to determine the winner.

 The Club Singles Handicap - The McNair Cup.